 Companies selling similar products

 Related pages on Computer Hope

-March 1, 2008 - AOL ends support for the Netscape Internet browser.
+March 1, 2008 - AOL ended support for the Netscape Internet browser.

 May 22, 2001 - AOL raises its access rates $1.95 a month.

-January 10, 2000 - AOL announces it has acquired Time Warner for $164 billion in stock and becomes AOL Time Warner.
+January 10, 2000 - AOL announced it had acquired Time Warner for $164 billion in stock and became AOL Time Warner.

-November 24, 1998 - AOL announces it will acquire Netscape Communications for an estimated value of $4.2 billion.
+November 24, 1998 - AOL announced it would acquire Netscape Communications for an estimated value of $4.2 billion.

 October 15, 1998 - MindSpring Enterprises, Inc. announced that it had completed the acquisition of SpryNet from America Online, Inc. Terms of the agreement include the transfer of SpryNet's subscribers, assets, and intellectual property to MindSpring.
 The expected sale price is between $35 million and $45 million.